pachterlab/LP_2021/05-current-techs.md

 As we have seen, smFISH based spatial transcriptomics has been scaled to around 10,000 genes and can potentially be scaled to the whole transcriptome.
 With increasing number of mRNA molecules visualized, it's also increasingly likely for different target molecules to be so close to each other that their fluorescent spots overlap or are even within the diffraction limit of the optical microscope and appear as one point.
 This is the problem of optical crowding, and some existing ways to mitigate this problem are summarized below.

 As already mentioned, SRM is not susceptible to this problem [@Lubeck2012], though access to SRM is not as common as access to regular confocal or epifluorescent microscopes.
 Another simple strategy is to select the most highly expressed genes from RNA-seq.
 These genes are imaged separately with smFISH, with one color and one round of hybridization per gene instead of combinatorial barcoding, as was done in the first MERFISH study [@Chen2015].
 However, with increasing number of highly expressed genes, this method becomes increasingly laborious.
-Also as already mentioned, in seqFISH+, only 1 in 20 mRNA molecules of interest light up in each round of hybridization, thus reducing optical crowding [@Eng2019a].
+Also as already mentioned, in seqFISH+, only 1 in 20 mRNA molecules of interest light up in each round of hybridization, and the transcript spots can be computationally super-resolved, thus reducing optical crowding [@Eng2019a].

 Another strategy is to allow transcript spots to overlap but computationally resolve them, as in corrFISH [@Coskun2016a], BarDensr [@Chen2021], ISTDECO [@Andersson2021], and Composite In Situ Imaging (CISI) [@Cleary2021].
 In corrFISH, Transcripts of highly expressed genes encoding ribosomal proteins were visualized with sequential hybridization and 2 colors but not every gene lights up in each round of hybridization; each gene is encoded by one color and a sequence of 0's (absence of fluorescence) and 1's (presence) of that color.
 Then images from different rounds of hybridization in the same FOV are correlated to identify transcripts that are 1's in both rounds amidst transcripts that are not 1's in both rounds.
 To the best of our knowledge, after its conception, corrFISH has not been applied to generate any new high throughput dataset.